gnss-sdr/geniuss-place/_sp-blocks/11-pvt.md

 The role of a _PVT_ block is to compute navigation solutions and deliver information in adequate formats for further processing or data representation.
 {: .notice--info}

+It follows a description of the available positioning algorithms and their parameters, the available output formats and the description of the configuration options for this block.

 # Positioning modes

 The positioning problem is generally stated as